On this page:

-If an agent is not managing the sale, you make your offer to the seller.
+If an agent is not managing the sale, make your offer to the seller.
 The seller will negotiate with you about the price and terms of the contract.

-In a private sale, you can negotiate with the seller to make the sale subject to certain conditions such as:
+In a private sale, you can negotiate with the seller to make the sale subject to certain conditions, such as:

-- obtaining a loan (‘subject to finance’)
+- getting approval for a loan (‘subject to finance’)

 - the sale of an existing property

-- the successful completion of a building or pest inspection
+- the successful completion of a building or pest inspection.